Panduza/panduza-rust/src/attribute/structure.req.md

 ### Generic Callback System
 Supports flexible callback registration with optional conditions, enabling reactive programming patterns for structure data changes.

+### Flat Structure Integration
+The `FlatStructure` type encapsulates the flattening logic and provides a clean API for:
+- Automatic hierarchy traversal and topic path construction
+- Efficient attribute lookup by topic or pattern matching
+- Deref traits for direct HashMap-like access when needed
+- Type-safe operations on the flattened representation

 ## Usage Context
 This module is part of the Panduza attribute system, specifically handling tree-structured data represented as FlatBuffers.
 It's typically used for device discovery, capability advertisement, and hierarchical data representation in IoT systems.